potehinre/genesis-blockchain-tools/README.md

 ### Setting up rubenesque

 rubenesque is pure python implementaion of ECDSA also.
-But it's not on PyPI repository.
+But it's not on PyPI.
 So if you want to use it you have to install it from github repository directly:

 ```
 pip install git+https://github.com/latchset/python-rubenesque